 - Clean up the lint puffs, cookie crumbs, wadded paper napkins, broken pens and wayward paperclips you find in the pockets and bottom.
 Thoroughly clean out the inside.

 - Sort through your pile and determine what you absolute need to take with you.
 Start placing the essentials back inside being careful to consider what you need and when.

-- Dispose of the excess or put the items where they belong.
+- Dispose of the excess or put items where they belong.

-Briefcases, wallets, purses and carry-on luggage are not storage units or file cabinets.
+Briefcases, wallets, purses, pockets, and carry-on luggage are not storage units or file cabinets.
 They are for the necessities while away from home or office.
 Consider them the link between home-car-office-appointments.
 It is a mode of transportation for essentials, not a long-term storage facility.